Environmental permit holders

 The Part B system is known as Local Authority Pollution Prevention and Control (LAPPC).

 This category is regulated by the Council and cover lesser polluting industries, they are only regulated for emissions to air.
-Industries such animal carcase incineration, petrol service stations, dry cleaners and vehicle refinishers will fall into this category.
+Industries such animal carcase incineration, petrol service stations, and vehicle refinishers will fall into this category.